 Anybody can fall victim to a scam or identity theft, especially during a pandemic when scams are on the rise.
 Older people tend to be more likely to be victims of scams and identity theft because they may not be as tech savvy as the younger generations.
 They are also more likely to have a “nest egg,” own a home, and have good credit, which makes them attractive to con artists.
 This might concern you if you have elderly parents or grandparents.
-ACCC has some tips for protecting elderly relatives from scams:
+ACCC has some tips for protecting elderly relatives from scams (and subsequent debt):

 Protecting Elderly Relatives from Scams

 1. Talk to your parents/grandparents about scams.

 No one likes to be lectured, especially not your elderly parents or grandparents, so don’t lecture them about scams.
 If you need to warn your relatives about scams, do so in a way that feels more conversational.
 For example, you can mention that you saw something about COVID-19 related scams on the news.
 Gently remind them that if someone who is not their doctor calls or emails them and claims to have a COVID cure or can get them the vaccine if they give them their credit card number, it’s a scam.
 Other health care fraud includes Medicare fraud.
 Medicare fraud can take the form of any of the health insurance frauds described above.
 Senior citizens are frequent targets of Medicare schemes, especially by medical equipment manufacturers who offer seniors free medical products in exchange for their Medicare numbers.

 2. Help them check their credit reports online.